janderland/fql/readme.md

 | `string` | ASCII byte string                 |
 | `bytes`  | As provided                       |
 | `uuid`   | 16-byte string                    |

+Ideally, the encoding of these primitives would align with common community practices to maximize usefulness.
+Let me know if you believe it doesn't.

 Even though a big int encoding is supported by the tuple layer, FDBQ does not currently support using big ints.